QuantLet/Styleguide-and-FAQ/README.md

 - Basic overview of organizational workflow of QuantLet - [Workflow](https://github.com/QuantLet/Styleguide-and-Validation-procedure/blob/master/Transition%20of%20Quantlets%20on%20Github.PNG)
 - Template for mandatory file in every QuantLet repository:
  - [metainfo.txt](https://github.com/QuantLet/Validation-procedure-and-Styleguide/blob/master/TEMPLATE_Metainfo.txt)
-Please format the content of metainfo.txt according to YAML as described in the Styleguide.
-Thanks to that format we are able to automatically provide a standardized Readme.md to your repository.
+\- Please format your added content according to YAML as described in the [Styleguide](https://github.com/QuantLet/Validation-procedure-and-Styleguide/blob/master/Styleguide.md).
+Thanks to your effort, we are able to automatically provide a standardized Readme.md to your repository.

-__Important Rule I:__
+__Guideline I:__
 - Abbreviations
   - Q = Quantlet
   - QNet = Quantnet
   - repo = repository
   - GH = GitHub

-__Important Rule II:__
+__Guideline II:__
 - Every Q has to be in its own subfolder in the repository.
   - Reponame/Qfolder1/files of Q1
   - Reponame/Qfolder2/files of Q2